Life Worth Living Makes ‘Flowers While They Are Here’ Truly Special Event

 Longtime Bridgeton Public Schools school board member Angelia Edwards was honored with local barber and boxing gym owner Hassan Hameed-El, nonprofit leader Carole Green and Mainline Fuel owner Bill Gould.

-Hameed-El, a military veteran, is called a “walking encyclopedia” of Vineland history and know as “Uncle Hass” throughout the community as a barbershop owner and boxing trainer/owner.
 Gould has operated Mainline for more than 40 years.
 A fixture of the Cumberland County community, Gould has generously given his support and resources to the community.

-Green has worked as director of Gateway Family Success to her own nonprofit Principles to Stand.
+Green has worked as director of Gateway Family Success and her own nonprofit Principles to Stand.
 She regularly organizes an HBCU College tour for students and her Teen Summit program for youth has been running in Bridgeton for the past 10 years.

 Retired educator Annie Wright was awarded the Ronald “Blue” Bowman Lifetime Achievement Award “for her lifetime body of work impacting so many lives over the course of her life.”